AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report2/README.md

 ### Question 3: How to protect against too large data structure to be copied to GPU?

-At first, we set count of devices using cudaSetDevice function.
+At first, we set count of devices using `cudaSetDevice` function.
 In our case we had only one device.
-Then, we initialized cudaDeviceProp variable and assigned to it our device's properties (using cudaGetDeviceProperties function).
+Then, we initialized `cudaDeviceProp` variable and assigned to it our device's properties (using `udaGetDeviceProperties` function).
 ```
   cudaSetDevice(0);
   cudaDeviceProp deviceProp;
   cudaGetDeviceProperties(&deviceProp, 0);
 ```

 In order to protect against inputting too large data structure we checked if size of all vector's elements is greater than total global memory.
-To compare it we used deviceProp.totalGlobalMem variable.
+To compare it we used `deviceProp.totalGlobalMem` variable.
 ```
   if( (unsigned long long) (N*sizeof(float)) >= (unsigned long long)deviceProp.totalGlobalMem) {
       fprintf(stderr, "Memory overload!\n");
       exit(EXIT_FAILURE);
   }
   ```
-Exactly the same method as above we used to checked if threadsPerBlock number is greater than deviceProp.maxThreadsPerBlock and to check if blocksPerGrid number is greater than deviceProp.maxGridSize [0].
+Exactly the same method as above we used to checked if `threadsPerBlock` number is greater than `deviceProp.maxThreadsPerBlock` and to check if `blocksPerGrid` number is greater than `deviceProp.maxGridSize [0]`.

   ```
   if( threadsPerBlock >= deviceProp.maxThreadsPerBlock){